 December 22, 2014

 After spending the spring, summer, and fall nurturing your yard, along comes winter with its ice and snow.
-Ice, snow, and slick sidewalks that requires de-icing to improve safety for the neighbors and visitors.
+Ice, snow, and slick sidewalks requires de-icing to improve safety for the neighbors and visitors.
 Unfortunately, de-icers can negate all the nurturing of plants, grass, and shrubs.

 Common De-icing Compounds

 The most common de-icing compounds used in Ann Arbor Michigan are as follows:

 - Magnesium chloride

 A degree in chemistry is not needed to decide.
 Read the labels carefully, then read the following:

 Most people are familiar with this because it’s the most-used de-icer in the United States and Canada as well as in Ann Arbor Michigan.
 The run-off resulting when snow and ice melt, taking water into the roots of grasses and flowers can kill or stunt those same grasses and flowers.
 Shrubs and trees are particularly susceptible to the effects of spray or drift from roadways upon dormant stems and buds of woody plants and on the stems, buds, and needles of evergreen trees and shrubs.